Most ecommerce business owners are entrepreneurial spirits who would rather be doing anything than ecommerce accounting.

 For example, my business is based in the UK, so I have a UK business account.
 However, I make sales in the U.S. via Amazon and Walmart, so I have a U.S. bank account with Payoneer to save money on exchange rates.
 I also have a Paypal account for handling wholesale orders.

 All my bank accounts integrate with my Xero accounting system so I can track the funds coming in and out of the business.

 Payment processor integrations

 Most ecommerce companies sell through a payment provider such as Paypal, Square, or Stripe.
-This way, you can accept credit cards.
-Most of these tools will integrate with most accounting systems, but it is essential to check that the provider you use in your country integrates with your accounting system.
+Most of these credit card processing tools will integrate with most accounting systems, but it is essential to check that the provider you use in your country integrates with your accounting system.